 Stranded Horseshoe Crabs

-In the spring of the year, during very high tides, horseshoe crabs gather on the beach to spawn and may become stranded.
+In the spring and summer of each year, during high tides around the full and new moon, horseshoe crabs gather on beaches and in salt marshes to spawn and may become stranded.

 Horseshoe Crabs Can Become Stranded and Die